 - Suspending the requirement to identify new LEAs for Differentiated Assistance based on 2021 Dashboard data.

-Can current comprehensive support and improvement (CSI) and additional targeted support and improvement (ATSI) schools exit based on new data?
+Can current comprehensive support and improvement (CSI) and additional targeted support and improvement (ATSI) schools exit in 2021 based on new data?

 Will LEAs be identified for Differentiated Assistance in 2021?

 This decision is pending action by the California State Legislature.